MikhailKuklin/cloudformation-deployment-kestra/README.md

 > Note: depending of your system, the key might be named `kestra_kp` (without the `.pem` extension).
 You can use `mv kestra_kp kestra_kp.pem` to solve this issue.

 After that, you have to add it to EC2/Key Pairs in the AWS Console or via CLI/CloudFormation if you wish.
-In this example, key pair already existed in the AWS account.
+In this example, key pair already existed in the AWS account and there was no need to create a new one.

 ### Deploy